gilnam74/vex-sneppet/Math-basics.md

 ## Abstraction

 # Geometry
+Here we deal with shape, size and position of objects.

 ## Coordinate systems
 The coordinate systems are used to define a **point position in space**.
 In other words, it gives you the ability to **get** or **set** numeric point **coordinates** within a particular environment.